remap/ndn-pi/README.md

 See the tutorial for more information on network configuration using ndn-config.

-###3] Running Iot Nodes
+### Running Iot Nodes

 If nfd is not running, start it by typing

         nfd-start

 If you are using multiple Raspberry Pis, they must all be connected to the same network, whether by WiFi or Ethernet.
-The preferred method is to set the `NDN_USE_MULTICAST` environment variable to 1 before running a node:
-        export NDN_USE_MULTICAST=1

-If this works, you may skip the rest of this section.
-Otherwise, you will need to instruct the NDN forwarder to send interests to a UDP multicast face.
-First turn off the multicast flag:
-        export NDN_USE_MULTICAST=0
+This allows interests and data to be multicast to the other nodes over UDP.
+To set up multicast, you must *register* your network name on an NDN multicast face.

 If the Raspberry Pi is connected to only one network, you may simply use:

         nfdc register /home 2

 If you change the network prefix in the configuration files, you need to register your new network prefix instead.

-If the Raspberry Pi has multiple network interfaces, you will need to use the 'nfd-status' command.
+If the Raspberry Pi has multiple network interfaces, you will need to use the 'nfd-status' command to determine the correct face to register.
 Run

         nfd-status -f

 and look for lines containing 'remote=udp4://224.0.23.170:56363'.
-Find the faceid that contains an IP address on the IoT network (faceid=n), and run:
+Find the faceid that contains an IP address on the IoT network.
+For example, if your nodes are all on a WiFi network, and your WiFi IP address is 192.168.16.7, you may find a line that reads

+        faceid=3 remote=udp4://224.0.23.170:56363 local=udp4://192.168.16.7:56356 ...

+You should then register the network prefix using

-        nfdc register /home n
+        nfdc register /home

+*Note:* Although multiple nodes may run on a single Raspberry Pi, the traffic from three or more nodes may be too much, depending on the model of the Pi.

-###4] Examples
+### Examples

 This toolkit contains three examples that demonstrate common node and network setups.
 -	led\_control:	Control LEDs connected to the general purpose input/output (GPIO) pins over the network